Close Menu

 Easy appetizers set up in a creative way encourage mingling and general grazing over the course of the book club event.

-A natural place to start developing the wine and cheese menu, as well as appetizers to serve, is to connect with the book’s theme.
+A natural place to start developing the book club food – whether it is just wine and cheese, or includes other foods like snacks and appetizers, is to connect with the book’s theme.

-• Consider the time period: does that affect the food or beverages served?
+- Consider pairing to the time period: does that affect the food or beverages served?
 If that seems too daunting, use a time period and story settings to help decorate your house or create the book club invitation for that month.

 If you really want to wow your group, try something out of the ordinary by pairing cheese with chocolate.
 You and your book club members will be raving about the unique flavor combinations all night long.